 You drive a few hours outside of Cairo and suddenly people become much harder to understand.

-Further to these dialect differences and similar to some other parts of the world, there are variations in the language used by educated and uneducated classes too.
+Further to these dialect differences and similar to some other parts of the world, there are variations in language use between educated and uneducated classes too.
 You'll often hear prestige speakers (religious leaders for example) interspersing a colloquial spoken dialect with Classical Arabic to sound more authoritative.

 An example of this is this Al-Jazeera interview which went viral a few years ago where a Syrian woman debates a religious cleric and takes a ‘linguistic high ground' by speaking classical instead of her own dialect.

-On the popular question that gets forever asked ‘Which dialect should I learn?', my answer is always the same: ‘learn the dialect of the place you plan to go'.
+On the popular question I often hear is ‘Which dialect should I learn?'.
+My answer is always the same: ‘learn the dialect of the place you plan to go'.

-Egyptian may be the most widely understood dialect in the Arab world but if you're only interested in going to Morocco for example, then it would be silly to learn anything other than Moroccan.
+Egyptian may be the most widely understood dialect in the Arab world.
+But if you only want to go to Morocco for example, then it would be silly to learn anything other than Moroccan.